joliver/docpile-gui/README.md

 - Search
     - I can type criteria in a universal search box that will search documents and tags.
-    - I can see suggested tags or documents appear as I type in the search box
+    - I can see suggested tags or documents appear as I type in the search box.
-    - If I click on a suggested tag, it will add it to the search criteria and clear the search box for a further refined search
+    - If I click on a suggested tag, it will add it to the search criteria and clear the search box for a further refined search.
     - I can see a list of search results, including documents and tags.
     - I can sort the list of search results.
     - I can click on a tag to see a list of documents for that tag.